major-mann/conditions/readme.md

 * Write a custom extend function so lodash can be removed (reducing the overhead of the browserify output)
 * Allow array commands to insert before or after a located value.
+* Move to ES6
+    * Modify code to include language features such as const, templated strings and arrow functions.
+    * Changing $locals and $environment to symbols and switch their associated constants.
+* Move across to mocha + chai testing.
+* Adding travis CI and codecov.io support.